parrt/cs652/projects/Java-REPL.md

 where ^D is "control-D".
 That sends end-of-file to standard input on UNIX.
 It's ^Z on Windows.
 Assumes your repl-1.0.jar is in the `CLASSPATH`.

-You should print a line with a "> " prompt for the user.
+You should print a "> " prompt for the user.

 One of the tricky bits is figuring out when the user has finished typing a complete declaration or statement.
 For example, we would not want to have to type complete functions all on a single line.
-You'll notice that Python tracks the nesting level of parentheses, brackets, etc. and executes whenever it sees a newline and it is not nested or comment.
-Your should behave in a similar fashion:
+You'll notice that Python tracks the nesting level of parentheses, brackets, etc. and executes what you've typed whenever its reader sees a newline and it is not in nested code or a comment.
+Yours should behave in a similar fashion:

 ```java
 > // do nothing